Here's How Long the Effects of Caffeine Last

 1. How much caffeine you're consuming in milligrams

 Moderate consumption of caffeine per day is around 200 to 300 milligrams.
 So if you are riding the over or under on that, then the effects of caffeine will vary from person to person and day to day.
-If you brew a mug of The World’s Strongest Coffee one day and opt for an espresso or instant the next, you will notice a difference in how caffeine impacts you.
+If you brew a mug of Death Wish Coffee one day and opt for an espresso or instant the next, you will notice a difference in how caffeine impacts you.
 Other variables like age, weight and gender also affect how those milligrams of caffeine make us feel.

 2. How dependent you are on caffeine